je256/Maji-ndogo-water-survey/README.md

 - [Conclusions](#conclusions)

 ## Project Aim
-- The project aims to evaluate the water access and quality in ikot-abasi.
+- The project aims to evaluate the water access and quality in Ikot-Abasi.
 Improve the water sources and infrastructure based on data collected from a survey of over 60,000 records.

 ## Objectives
-- To understand the current state of water access and quality in ikot-abasi Africa
+- To understand the current state of water access and quality in Ikot-Abasi
 - To clean up the records and ensure it's viable for analysis
 - Assess the quality of water
 - Draw insights from our data